Step 5. Configuring Object Storage Repositories

 To define a soft limit for your object storage consumption that can be exceeded temporarily, select the Limit object storage consumption to check box and provide the value in TB or PB.

 [For Amazon S3, S3 Compatible] To prohibit deletion of blocks of data from object storage, select the Make recent backups immutable for check box and specify the immutability period.
-For more information about immutability, see Immutability in the Veeam Backup & Replication User Guide.
+For more information on immutability, see Immutability in the Veeam Backup & Replication User Guide.

 [For Amazon S3] If you plan to access your backup data rarely, select the Use infrequent access storage class check box.
 To enable Amazon S3 One Zone-Infrequent Access, select the Store backups in a single availability zone only check box.
 For more information, see this Amazon article.